 The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The VAT fuel scale charge is a simplified method that can be used by a business that funds both business and private mileage costs for employees to account for any output tax due on the private use of the vehicle.
-The charge was introduced to alleviate the need for the business to calculate the private element in order to account for output tax on the fuel used for private purposes.
-If the business uses the fuel scale charge, then it can recover all of the VAT incurred on the fuel purchased.
+The charge was introduced to alleviate the need for businesses to keep detailed mileage records in order to work out how much output VAT to account for on private use.
+If a business uses the fuel scale charge, then it should be able to recover all of the VAT incurred on the fuel purchased.

 It should be noted that the business will need to know the CO2 emissions figure for the vehicle in order to determine the correct fuel scale charge that needs to be applied.
 If the vehicle was registered after 2001, the CO2 emissions figure will be shown on the vehicle registration document (VC5).
-Where the CO2 emissions figure is not a multiple of five, the figure is rounded down to the next mult
+Where the CO2 em

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.